Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Timings:

-Closed: The museum is closed between December 24 and December 26, and January 1.
+Closed: The museum is closed between December 24 and December 26 and on January 1.

 Note: The Sainsbury Wing is temporarily closed.